6 The Economics of Discrimination

 Box 6.2: The Lilly Ledbetter Fair Pay Act[54]

-Lilly Ledbetter was an employee of Goodyear from 1979 until 1998.
+Lilly Ledbetter was an area manager for Goodyear from 1979 until 1998.
 Initially Ledbetter was paid the same as the men in the same position.
 By 1997, Ledbetter was paid $3,727 per month.
 Male managers were paid between $4,286 and $5,236 per month.
 In part because Goodyear kept pay information confidential (as is common practice), Ledbetter did not find out about the pay disparity until long after the disparity had occurred.
 When she sued, under Title VII of the Civil Rights Act, a 5-4 decision in the case before the Supreme Court determined that she had not filed within the statute of limitations—the legal time frame for filing after discrimination occurs.
 The case treated the discrimination as the decision about her salary by her supervisor, some time ago, not the ongoing disparate paychecks, because the paychecks themselves did not have discriminatory intent, which is required under Title VII.
 The problem that faced Lilly Ledbetter, that she learned about discrimination long after it occurred and the statute of limitations expired, led to the Lilly Ledbetter Fair Pay Act.
 The Act, passed in 2009, broadened the definition of discriminatory practice to include, for instance, each disparate paycheck.
 The case and subsequent act illustrate some of the challenges in identifying and remedying discriminatory practices.

 The “Ban the box” campaign is an example of an information removal effort that appears to have achieved the opposite of its goal.
 We learned in the chapter on crime that ex-offender rehabilitation depends in part on employment opportunities and holding a legitimate job.
-Yet employers tend to discriminate against those with a criminal record.[49]
+Yet employers tend to discriminate against those with a criminal record.[55]
 Employers commonly ask about past criminal convictions on initial job applications.
 “Ban the box” campaigns forbid asking at the initial job application stage but allow for the question in interviews and with conditional job offers.
 The goal was that ex-offenders would have better job opportunities.
-An additional goal was to reduce racial disparities and discrimination in employment, given racial disparities in the criminal justice system.[50]
+An additional goal was to reduce racial disparities and discrimination in employment, given racial disparities and discrimination in the criminal justice system.[56]
 Although well intentioned, “ban the box” laws appear to be counterproductive in reducing discrimination.
-Employers, without information on criminal history, operate under statistical discrimination and are less likely to interview young, low-skilled Black and Hispanic men.[51]
+Employers, without information on criminal history, operate under statistical discrimination and are less likely to interview young, low-skilled Black and Hispanic men.[57]

 Affirmative action